-Role: Throughout the course of the year I worked on various projects ranging from writing advanced SQL queries, creating data visualizations in Tableau, programming an analytics dashboard for a raspberry pi, and developing software support tools for care representatives.
+Role: Throughout the course of the two years I worked on various projects ranging from writing advanced Python libraries to designing, and programming native mobile, and web applications.

 *DISCLAIMER Due the sensitive nature of my projects, I cannot forego an in depth review of my internship.
-However, I can give a bird’s eye overview of one of my major projects that was actually approved and set to be later integrated into the much larger care representative tool currently in use.
+However, I can give a bird’s eye overview of some of my major projects.

 T-Mobile Call Center Support Tool